Pauline Trigère: Career

 Uneasy about the looming Nazi threat, the Radleys departed Paris for Argentina, making a pit stop in New York City, in 1936.
 Trigère did not foresee remaining in the United States, let alone starting her own business, when she arrived in Manhattan on December 24, 1936.
 In a 1984 interview, she said of this time in her life “I was really a little housewife with two small children and I had a husband who really didn’t want his wife to work."
 Convinced to remain in the United States by fellow designer Adele Simpson, Trigère found work first with Ben Gershal and later with Travis Banton at Hattie Carnegie.
 Following the attack on Pearl Harbor in 1941, Trigère departed Carnegie, where she was then earning $65 per week.
 With the aid of her brother Robert (she and her husband divorced shortly prior), Trigère launched her first collection of eleven dresses in January 1942.

 She later described her label as born out of economic necessity rather than desire for fame: "there was no drive because I wanted to become a great designer.
 I had two small children and a mother and we all had to eat.
 That's the drive I had."
 Packing the collection in a suitcase and travelling by Greyhound Bus, Robert showcased the dresses to luxury retailers across the country.
 A group of American department store executives purchased the dresses and, one year later, Trigère took over Carnegie's lease and opened Trigère Inc.

 Trigère won the first of her three Coty Awards in 1949, by which point she had expanded from custom dresses, suits and coats into women's read-to-wear.
 She also designed scarves, jewelry and men's ties, and developed a perfume line called Trigère.
 By 1958, annual sales at Trigère, Inc. had reached over $2 million; in the mid-1980s, they exceeded $6 million.

 Trigère was a featured designer in McCall's New York Designer collection of dress patterns for the home sewing market in the 1960s.

+In 1961, Trigère hired model Beverly Valdes as her house model, and became one of the first high-status fashion houses in the United States to hire an African-American model.

+In December 1973, Trigère traveled to Mount Mary University to give a demonstration of her cutting and draping techniques, appraise students works, and speak to them about her insights into the fashion industry.

 Trigère ceased to take part in fashion weeks and closed her ready-to-wear storefront in 1994, moving out of her Seventh Avenue storefront to a smaller space in the Fashion District.
 There she established P.T.
 Concepts, a firm offering her scarves and jewelry.
 Trigère closed P.T.
 Concepts in 2000.